matchtune-sdk/python-sdk/README.md

 ## Api documentation

-All mechanisms developed here are documented on our [REST API documentation](https://developer.muzeek.co/).
+All mechanisms developed here are documented on our [REST API documentation](https://api-doc.matchtune.com/).

 ## License

-Please see the [license file](https://github.com/muzeek/python-sdk/blob/master/LICENSE) for more information.
+Please see the [license file](https://github.com/matchtune-sdk/python-sdk/blob/master/LICENSE) for more information.

 ## Security Vulnerabilities

-If you have found a security issue, please contact the support team directly at [support@muzeek.co](mailto:support@muzeek.co).
+If you have found a security issue, please contact the support team directly at [support@matchtune.com](mailto:support@matchtune.com).